zeyveld/zeyveld.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Doctoral Candidate in Economics at Michigan State University.
-My research asks how retailers can maximize profits under consumer learning, stockout substitutions, and reference dependence.
+My research asks how retailers can maximize profits under consumer learning, stockouts, and reference dependence.